-One year on, in October 2014, St Gregory’s had a diocesan (section 48) inspection which found:
+In October 2014, St Gregory’s had a diocesan (section 48) inspection which found:

 The quality of teaching is outstanding.
 A collaborative and supportive approach, in addition to robust monitoring and evaluation, all contribute to sustaining teaching that is consistently of the highest standards.
 High expectations, challenging tasks, effective differentiation and a consistent focus on progress made, encourage pupils and students to reflect independently on their faith and to think critically.

 Ensuring that all teaching is outstanding, across the school, is the shared goal of all of St Gregory’s staff.
 All teachers are committed to this aim and regularly meet in groups (this is called our Teacher Learning Community) to share good practice, taking opportunities for reflection and embed CPD in the classroom.
 Other opportunities for teacher development arise from a continuing coaching programme and regular inset days.